-Provincial Plan: means a plan defined as such under the Planning Act.
+Provincial Plan means a provincial plan within the meaning of section 1 of the Planning Act.
+(PPS 2020)

 Public Authority: means any Federal, Provincial, County, District or Municipal agencies, and includes any commission, board, authority or department established by such agency and shall include Ontario Hydro, and Bell Canada or their successors.